-Imagine a world where you can easily conquer your biggest fears, travel at will to any location on the planet…or elsewhere, live out exciting, unbelievable adventures and even seduce a hopelessly sexy lover – when you learn how to lucid dream.
+Imagine a world where you can conquer your biggest fears, travel to any location on the planet, and live out exciting, unbelievable adventures.
+Experience all this and more when you learn how to lucid dream.

 Get ready, because you’re about to begin an exciting adventure where walking on the sun is a piece of cake and monsters turn into friends.